I can hardly believe it’s time to start looking at primary schools.

 Six months or so ago, I was still claiming to have two toddlers.
-Now I have one very school-ready child, and one who’s off to preschool in January.
+Now I have one very primary school-ready child, and one who’s off to preschool in January.
 At this rate, by the end of next year I’ll probably have teenagers.

-I have no doubt that the big one could happily have joined them; she will be one of the older ones in her year and (even if I do say this myself, although I might just be a little biased) she’s a very clever and confident young girl.
+I have no doubt that my oldest – even at three years old – could happily have joined them.
+She will be one of the older ones in her year and (even if I do say this myself, although I might just be a little biased) she’s a very clever and confident young girl.

 I’m not stupid (honestly, although at times like this I worry that I might be) but I had rather expected that perhaps I’d get a letter encouraging me to take a look, or containing details of which schools there were around here and who to contact to make appointments, but apparently not.
 You’re on your own and you’re just expected to know what to do, which of course you don’t because you’ve never done it before.

 It’s crazy really because the internet didn’t even exist back then and there were no Facebook groups with wise women to guide newbies through the rather daunting process which could make or break their child’s entire future.

 No pressure then…

 Well, three if you’re a Catholic, a few more if you want to spend your life in the car trying to park on residential roads where all the homeowners are angry that they bought houses next to a school which children have the audacity to attend.

 Honestly, I would love her to go to the closer one because she knows it and it is really really easy to get to.
 That counts for a lot when you’re dragging two children out of the door.
 I’m not saying we’re never late, but it’s rare.

 But obviously, it isn’t just about proximity.
 There’s Ofsted (but that’s apparently a load of rubbish) and league tables (but they never tell the full story) and 17,600,000 google results for ‘choosing a primary school’ (there goes any views on this post then…).